 The Physical Characteristics of Carpenter Ants

 When the ant has been feeding you will notice that the abdomen extends, causing a striping effect.
-Carpenter Ants do not have the ability to sting, but they do bite.
+Carpenter Ants do not have the ability to sting, but they will pinch with their mandibles.

 Carpenter Ants Habitat